Zagatala District: Municipalities

 For example: Makov municipality includes Makov, Yolayrydj, Pashan, Vohtala, and Abaali villages;

 Goyem municipality comprises Goyem, Chokek, Sumayly, Dardoggaz villages;

 Dombabina municipality includes Dombabina, Mamgabina, Bozbina, Mudjagbina, Musgarabina, Gasanbina, Khanmamedbina villages;

 Chobankol municipality comprises Chobankol, Gymyr and Bazar villages and others.
 On the whole 31 municipalities include a city, a settlement and 59 villages.

-The district accounted for 110,830 people as of January 1, 2004, including 83,297 people living in rural areas.
+The district accounted for 110,830 people as of 1 January 2004, including 83,297 people living in rural areas.

 Ethnic groups

 Azerbaijanis, Avars, Tsakhurs and Georgians inhabit both Zagatala city and the surrounding district.

 Population

-According to the State Statistics Committee, the total number of population in 2010 is 108,3 thousand.
-In 2018, this indicator increased by 19.5 and reached 127.8 thousand.
+According to the State Statistics Committee, the total number of population in 2010 is 108.3 thousand.
+In 2018, this indicator increased by 19.5 percent and reached 127.8 thousand.